 I’ve learned a huge amount from work in research organisations, and am grateful for the opportunities my career has given me so far to grow and develop my skills.
 But until a few years ago, it still felt like something was missing.

 Whenever I thought about the work that I was most proud of and that got to the core of who I was, my research wasn’t the first thing that came to mind.
 Instead it was experiences like the mentoring I did through the 50 Foot Women programme, and the voluntary work I do for the homeless charity Crisis.

 I now divide my life into ‘before coaching’ and ‘after coaching’.
-Training as a coach prompted me to make some big changes in my own life, including reducing my hours at Nesta to make space for coaching and other projects I wanted to pursue.
-For example, it gave me the time and space to co-found a community storytelling project called Odyssey Stories, with my friend and colleague Alice Sachrajda.
+Training as a coach prompted me to make some big changes in my own life, including reducing my hours at Nesta to create space for coaching and other projects I wanted to pursue, such as co-founding a community storytelling project called Odyssey Stories in 2018.